RetroAchievements/docs/docs/developer-docs/devquests.md

 2. Must be full sets containing all content and challenges appropriate to the game.
 3. No Homebrew/Hacks/Unlicensed
 4. New sets only: No Multi Set or Revisions
-5. Other picks are subject to DQ team approval if elligibility is questionable
+5. Other picks are subject to DQ team approval if eligibility is questionable
 7. Collaborations must be approved by the DevQuest team; games done via collaboration must have sufficient content or modes to justify qualifying.

 ### 018 [Subset Station](https://retroachievements.org/game/22564)